AVTpepper/project1_history_website/README.md

 - __YouTube Video__
     - The first feature you will see on the gallery page is an embedded YouTube video.
 The video will provide additional information about Mount Rushmore but in addition will give spectacular views in motion of the historical site.
-    - The video is able to be played in fullscreen, to start the video you need to hit play and it will automatically be muted.
-To have sound you need to increase the volume.
+    - The video is able to be played in full screen, to start the video you need to hit play and it will automatically be muted.
+To turn on sound you need to increase the volume on the volume slider.

 ![Embedded Video](/assets/images/embedded-video.png)